skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 **Part I: The Mountain Elves**

-*Editor's Note: What follows is not a proper history, but instead a collection of tales and folklore from the inhabitants of Mar Tesoro.
+*Editor's Note: What follows is not a proper history, but instead a collection of tales and folklore from the inhabitants of Mar Tesaro.
 These have passed on through the generations, doubtless with many changes and alterations.
 The story usually varies greatly depending on the geographical location and race of the storyteller.
 The most common